massimo-guarascio/ml-rainfall/README.md

 ## Author

-The code is developed and maintained by Massimo Guarascio (massimo.guarascio@icar.cnr.it)
+The code is developed and maintained by Massimo Guarascio and Pietro Sabatino (massimo.guarascio@icar.cnr.it, pietro.sabatino@icar.cnr.it)

 ## Usage